tidymodels/recipes/tests/testthat/_snaps/classdist.md

       Training data contained 150 data points and no incomplete rows.

       -- Operations
-      * Distances to Species for: Sepal.Length, Sepal.Width, ... | Trained
+      * Distances to Species for: Sepal.Length and Sepal.Width, ... | Trained